-Our user community is constantly building novel and impactful applications of the Earth Engine platform.
-This space is dedicated to our prolific and talented users who want to share their own hands-on guides with the rest of the community.
+Our user community is continuously using the Earth Engine platform to build novel and impactful applications.
+This space is dedicated to our prolific and talented users who want to share their own hands-on guides with the rest of the Earth Engine community.
 Created by Earth Engine users, for Earth Engine users, tutorials in this section are intended for all levels, from beginner guides to walk throughs of more advanced techniques.

 Accept the Contributor License Agreement (CLA) at:

-You can fork the GitHub repository and add a new tutorial directly via the GitHub web UI in three easy steps:
+You can fork the GitHub repository and create a new tutorial directly via the GitHub website to quickly get started without additional tools or setup:

 Enter a name for the tutorial file of the form:

 your-tutorial-nameis the short name of your tutorial in all lowercase.
 Use dashes ("-") to separate words.
 Do not use spaces or any other punctuation in the folder name.